 Food & Drink

-Visitors are welcome to bring their own food and beverages, or purchase lunch at Coast Cafe, which is open from 11 a.m. – 1:30 p.m.
-Tuesday – Saturday.
-A selection of beverages and snacks are also available for purchase on the Museum level.
+Beverages and food items provided by Sendik’s Food Markets, including sandwiches, salads, fresh fruit and snacks, are available for purchase on the Museum level.
 Visitors are also welcome to bring their own food and beverages.
 Food can be enjoyed in the Museum’s Picnic Place seating area located on the first floor of the Miller Pavilion, outdoors on the Museum’s balconies or in O’Donnell Park.
 No food or beverages are allowed in Museum exhibit areas.

 Museum gift certificates are also available in any denomination and can be purchased at the Museum’s Information Desk or with a credit card by calling 414-390-5437.
 Gift certificates can be used toward Museum admission, memberships or gift shop purchases.
 Or, give the gift of play!
 Museum memberships provide an entire year of hands-on, educational fun!
 For membership information, click here.

 Hours of Operation

 Our Information and Admissions Desk is located on the second floor (the Museum level) of the Miller Pavilion.
 Services provided include admission ticket, membership, event ticket and gift certificate sales; educational program sign-up; parking vouchers; lost and found (including kids!); directions; visit planning; and first aid.
 Visitor Assistants can also make announcements from the Information Desk using our public-address system.

 Free locker usage is available on a first-come, first served basis when providing a returnable deposit of $5 or a driver’s license at the Information Desk.